MattHag/cli-website-analyzer/README.md

 Options:
-  -p, --max-pages INTEGER  Crawl a maximum of n pages -s, --save               Save the report to a file -h, --help               Show this message and exit.
+  -p, --max-pages INTEGER  Crawl a maximum of n pages -s, --save               Save the crawled pages to a file -h, --help               Show this message and exit.

 ```